a1928375/LeetCode/README.md

 43. maximumSubarray: (53) Given an integer array nums, find the contiguous subarray (containing at least one number) which has the largest sum and return its sum.

 44. backpackThree: Given n kinds of items, and each kind of item has an infinite number available.
 The i-th item has size A[i] and value V[i].
 Also given a backpack with size m.
 What is the maximum value you can put into the backpack?
 You cannot divide item into small pieces.
-Total size of items you put into backpack can not exceed m.
+Total size of items you put into backpack cannot exceed m.

 45. backpackFive: Given n items with size nums[i] which an integer array and all positive numbers.
 An integer target denotes the size of a backpack.
 Find the number of possible fill the backpack.
 Each item may only be used once.